Would You Stay in Dracula's Castle Overnight?

 The first serial of a whole season starring Troughton as the Second Doctor, it is the first complete serial to feature Deborah Watling as Victorian girl Victoria Waterfield.
 She'd been introduced in the previous serial The Evil of the Daleks, missing from the archives, which followed on from The Faceless Ones.
 The first episode only managed 6 million viewers, though this quickly rose to 7.4 for the last, representing a mixed reception that had marred those two earlier serials, where viewing figures lurched alarmingly from 5.1 to 8.1 million.

 It is the earliest serial starring Troughton as the Second Doctor, as well as the only Cyberman story produced in the 60s, known to exist in its entirety.
 It also introduces the Cyber Controller and the Cybermats, as well as the concept that the Cybermen intended to use humans to create new cybermen (like they had with other races).
-Originally, they merely planned to destroy the Earth buy absorbing its energy for their home planet, and then once that had been destroyed to depopulate the Earth for themselves.
-But in this serial they threaten to turn the expedition and TARDIS crew into cybermen, which makers the story that much more frightening.
+Originally, they merely planned to destroy the Earth by absorbing its energy for their home planet, and then once that had been destroyed to repopulate the Earth for themselves.
+But in this serial they threaten to turn the expedition and TARDIS crew into cybermen, which makes the story that much more frightening.

 Despite the horror and deaths in the serial (and there are quite a few), there's also some lovely if pawky humour.
 In the opening episode where the group are at the main entrance of the tomb, Patrick Troughton and Frazer Hines worked out in secret, without the knowledge of director Morris Barry, the brief sequence where both The Doctor and Jamie go to take Victoria by the hand and end up taking each others.
 This was in the knowledge that, with the recording schedule and the likelihood that re-takes would not be possible, it would have to be left in.
 In episode 3 Jamie audibly moans at The Doctor's pun at the death of the Cybermats when he says "they've had a metal breakdown", to which The Doctor apologises.
 And of course there's Victoria's arched bemusement when The Doctor says he's aged 450.
 Make sense of him having a 500 year diary (as seen in The Power of The Daleks).

 Although the Second Doctor is often seen as the Cosmic Hobo, helped by the likeable persona of Troughton's, in contrast to the crabby acerbic First Doctor (and yes, he gets to say to Jamie "when I say run, run"), notice how he is quite manipulative in this serial.
-For instance, he warns Klieg not to mess with controls, but helps him solve the logic problems, and he pushes a button
+For instance, he warns Klieg not to mess with controls, but helps him solve the logic problems, and he pushes a button missed by Klieg to successfully open the hatch to the Tombs.
+Perhaps he's secretly interested in whether the Cybermen (whom he though he'd destroyed) had indeed survived, in which case he could arrange for their disposal.
+Or maybe he wanted to know whether the expedition was indeed scientific and honourable, or whether Klieg had ulterior motives, in which case he would only discover them once they'd found the Cybermen.

 The script is superb, aided by Morris Barry's taut claustrophobic direction.
-Episode 1 is in fact quite mysterious with its logic problems problems and tests.
+Episode 1 is in fact quite mysterious with its logic problems and tests.
 I've always liked Tomb Raider kind of adventures, and this wasn't the first and it certainly wouldn't be the last Doctor Who story to use this narrative device (Terry Nation was quite fond of it).
 Episode 2, with the iconic scene of the Cybermen emerging from their tombs is genuinely scary.
 The emergence is a brilliant sequence, justly famous.
-I like the discovery by The Doctor that t
+I like the discovery by The Doctor that the symbolic logic tests were simply a trap, as the Cybermen needed an intelligent race they could use, to reanimate them.
+In Episode 4 The Doctor discovers the full extent of Klieg's megalomania.
+When Klieg agrees with his plan for Universal domination he says "Now I know you're mad, I just wanted to make sure".
+Excellent.

 The excellent script and direction is greatly supported by a universally excellent cast, all giving great performances.
 Troughton has rarely been better as The Doctor, moving from humour to fear, manipulation to consoling with apparent ease.
 Among the great cast, George Pastell, a Cypriot actor who was a regular villain in Hammer horror films and ITC TV shows, is superb as the Magician Klieg, malevolent, megalomaniac, magisterial.
 His utterly bemused confusion when the Cybermen refuse to accept his plan is a joy to behold, as is his vindictive revenge on them.
 His willingness to sacrifice the other humans is completely believable.
 In complete contrast, another Hammer/ITC regular, that great character actor, Cyril Shaps, is all fear and anxiety, indeed he manages just to keep his performance on the right side of hysteria.
 And is a nice foil to Pastell in his utter horror at the Cybermen and his fear-induced but practical response to refreeze them and get the hell out of there.